-- The remote controllers designated for use in this season's competition shall be the DT7 produced by DJI. - The Image Transmission Remote Controller link refers to the link in the Image Transmitter Module of a camera used to transmit remote controller-related data.
+• The remote controllers designated for use in this season's competition shall be the DT7 produced by DJI.

+The Video Transmitter Module (VTM) Remote Controller link refers to the link in the VTM used to transmit remote controller-related data.
 It can replace the DT7 and offer more superior stability.